 In all honesty I wouldn’t say that it was as good as I was expecting it to be.
 The food did not match the prices.
 However, had I been allowed to eat what my son had had then I would have been over the moon.
 The large tank, although full of fish, isn’t quite the same fun experience if you’re not sitting right next to it.
 Would I recommend for people to eat here?
 It depends what you want.
 Was it a unique experience?
 For us yes we have never eaten anywhere quite like it before.
 So in a way this is what you are paying for.
 If you could guarantee a table right by the tank and you don’t mind paying over the odds for your food then eat here.
 If you can’t then I’d try another of Epcot’s many restaurants.

+This post may contain affiliate links.
+It will cost you no extra to click on our links.
 Thank you for reading my blog review.
 I hope that you will find it useful.
 I’d love a comment below please.
 I hope that you will subscribe to my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.